TrellixVulnTeam/swahilipython_SCMU/Doc/library/email.mime.rst

    Module: :mod:`email.mime.nonmultipart`

-   A subclass of :class:`~email.mime.base.MIMEBase`, this is an intermediate base class for MIME messages that are not :mimetype:`multipart`.
-The primary purpose of this class is to prevent the use of the :meth:`~email.message.Message.attach` method, which only makes sense for :mimetype:`multipart` messages.
+   A subkundi of :class:`~email.mime.base.MIMEBase`, this is an intermediate base kundi for MIME messages that are not :mimetype:`multipart`.
+The primary purpose of this kundi is to prevent the use of the :meth:`~email.message.Message.attach` method, which only makes sense for :mimetype:`multipart` messages.
 If :meth:`~email.message.Message.attach` is called, a :exc:`~email.errors.MultipartConversionError` exception is raised.